 The discount rate used in accounting for pensions and other postretirement benefits is determined in conjunction with our actuary by reference to a current yield curve and by considering the timing and amount of projected future benefit payments.
 The discount rate assumption for fiscal 2012 is 5.63% for our defined benefit pension plan and 4.69% for our other postretirement benefit plan.
-A reduction in the discount rate of 50 basis points, with all other assumptions held constant, would have increased fiscal 2012 net periodic benefit expense for our defined benefit pension plan and other postretirement benefit plan by approximately \$203 and \$0, respectively.
+A reduction in the discount rate of 50 basis points, with all other assumptions held constant, would have increased fiscal 2012 net periodic benefit expense for our defined benefit plan by approximately \$203 and \$0, respectively.